Ever Boil A Snake Alive? This Asshole Has

 Typical nice guy, right?

 Once, we actually pulled some fun pranks together, but the guy always needed to be mellowed down.
 Cardboard kitty, sticking random detour signs in roads around construction sites then chucking water balloons at people who got out to move them back, he actually helped me get the industrial sized roll of plastic wrap I used to TP and plastic wrap the car of a teacher I didn't care for, cause I'm a jackass.
+He also was my hook for LSD in college, which was cool.

 But this isn't about good times in one paragraph.
 This is about how people change and how it can be for the worse, when their worst tendencies are enabled.
 My experiences with Franklin are a stark contrast to this.